PureHarmonyProject/app-ytiruceS_DIknaB/README.md

 # app-BankID_Security
- BankID Security app for HarmonyOS and Oniro
+ BankID Security app for HarmonyOS and Oniro (Sweden)